authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 * can be deployed incrementally; and
 * allows delegation of indicator hosting to third parties.

-This document covers the BIMI mechanism for Domain Owners to publish their desired indicators and how Mail Transfer Agents (MTAs) and MUAs should handle this communication.
-This document does not cover how domains or indicators are verified, how MUAs should display the indicators, or how other protocols (i.e. IMAP, JMAP) should be extended to work with BIMI.
-Other documents will cover these topics.
+This document defines the BIMI mechanism for Domain Owners to publish their desired indicators and describes how Mail Transfer Agents (MTAs) and MUAs should handle this communication.
+This document does not cover how domains or indicators are verified, how MUAs should display the indicators, or how other protocols (i.e. IMAP, JMAP) can be extended to work with BIMI.
+Other documents may cover these topics.

 Overview        {#why-bimi}
 ============

-The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), and Domain-based Message Authentication, Reporting, and Conformance ([DMARC]) provide mechanisms for domain-level authentication for email messages.
+The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), and Domain-based Message Authentication, Reporting, and Conformance ([DMARC]) provide mechanisms for domain-level authentication of email messages.
 They enable cooperating email senders and receivers to distinguish messages that are authorized to use the domain name from those that are not.
 BIMI relies on these authentication protocols, but is not a new authentication protocol itself.

 MUAs are increasingly incorporating graphical logos to indicate the identity of the sender of a message.
-While a discussion of the merits of doing this are beyond the scope of this document, at present there are no open standards for publishing and discovery of preferred logos or of tying these usages only to properly authenticated messages.
+While a discussion of the merits of doing this are beyond the scope of this document, at present there are no open standards for publishing and aiding discovery of preferred logos or for tying display of them to authentic messages only.

-Because of this need for brand specific indicators, some mail-receiving organizations have developed closed systems for obtaining and displaying brand indicators for some select domains.
-While this enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has significant downsides:
+Because of the desire to have brand-specific indicators available, some mail-receiving organizations have developed closed systems for obtaining and displaying brand indicators for select domains.
+While this has enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has significant downsides:

 1. It puts a significant burden on each mail-receiving organization, because they must identify and manage a large database of brand indicators.
 2. Scalability is challenging for closed systems that attempt to capture and maintain complete sets of data across the whole of the Internet.
 3. A lack of uniformity across different mail-receiving organizations - each organization will have its own indicator set, which may or may not agree with those maintained by other organizations for any given domain.
-4. Domain Owners have limited ability to influence the brand indicator for the domain(s) they own, and such ability they do have is likely to require coordination with many mail-receiving organizations.
+4. Domain Owners have limited ability to influence the brand indicator for the domain(s) they own, and any ability they do have is likely to be dependent upon direct coordination with each of many mail-receiving organizations.
 5. Many Domain Owners have no ability to participate whatsoever as they do not have the appropriate relationships to coordinate with mail-receiving organizations.
-6. MUAs that are not associated with a particular mail-receiving organization are likely to be disadvantaged, because they are unlikely to receive indicators in a manner optimized for their user interfaces.
+6. MUAs that are not associated with a particular mail-receiving organization are likely to be disadvantaged, because they are unlikely to receive indicators in a standardized manner or optimized for their user interfaces.

 This all speaks to the need for a standardized mechanism by which Domain Owners interested in ensuring that their indicators are displayed correctly and appropriately can publish and distribute brand indicators for use by any participating MUA.

-BIMI removes the substantial burden of curating and maintaining an indicator database from the MUAs, and allows each domain to manage its own indicators.
-As an additional benefit, mail-originating organizations are more likely to invest the time and effort to authenticate their email, should that come with the ability to influence how email from the organization is displayed.
+BIMI removes from the MUAs the substantial burden of curating and maintaining an indicator database, and allows each domain to manage its own indicators available for use.
+As an additional benefit, mail-originating organizations are more likely to invest the time and effort to authenticate their email should doing so come with the ability to influence how email and Indicators from the organization are displayed.

 The basic structure of BIMI is as follows:

-1. Domain Owners publish brand indicator assertions for domains via the [DNS].
+1. Domain Owners publish their preferred brand indicators for their domains via the [DNS].

 2. Then, for any message received by a Mail Receiver:

     a.
-Receivers authenticate the messages using [DMARC] and whatever other authentication mechanisms they wish to apply.
+The receiver confirms authenticity of the message using [DMARC] and whatever other authentication mechanisms they wish to apply.

     b.
-The receiver queries the DNS for a corresponding BIMI record and proof of indicator validation.
+The receiver checks for a corresponding BIMI record, obtaining references to the indicator media and optional substantiation of indicator ownership rights

     c.
-If both the email and the logo authenticate, then the receiver adds a header to the message, which can be used by the MUA to determine the Domain Owner's preferred brand indicator.
+If both the message is authentic and the logo is deemed acceptable, the receiver adds a header to the message which can be used by the MUA to obtain the Domain Owner's preferred brand indicator.

 3. The MUA retrieves and displays the brand indicator as appropriate based on its policy and user interface.

-The purpose of this structure is to reduce operational complexity at each step and to consolidate validation and indicator selection into the MTA, so that Domain Owners only need to publish simple rules and MUAs only need simple display logic.
+The purpose of this structure is to reduce operational complexity at each step.
+It is also to consolidate validation and indicator selection operations into the MTA, so that Domain Owners need only publish a few simple records and MUAs only need simple display logic.

 Requirements   {#requirements}
 ========================